What if everything you thought you knew about keto protein consumption was wrong?

 Yet five participants following a keto diet for 11 days only noticed a small increase in glucose production from GNG after overnight fasting.
 This 14% increase was equal to a rise in blood sugar of less than 1 gram of glucose per hour[*].

-The Truth About Gluconeogenesis and Keto
+The Truth About Gluconeogenesis and the Keto Diet

 In the same way, you can’t gorge on fat and claim to be in ketosis; you don’t just splurge on protein and find yourself kicked out of ketosis because of GNG.